-Let?s get a few things straight.
+Let’s get a few things straight.
 Donald Trump has signed a few executive orders.
-He?s ruffled a lot of feathers and he?s got more than a few people hot under the collar.
-But he hasn?t exactly done much yet to warrant the support of the market.
+He’s ruffled a lot of feathers and he’s got more than a few people hot under the collar.
+But he hasn’t exactly done much yet to warrant the support of the market.
+He hasn’t fleshed out his plans in dollars and cents.
+An A4 sheet of paper is hardly fleshing out tax reforms.
+He hasn’t put any meat on the bones of his big-picture ideas to revive the US economy.
+Nevertheless, the market has given him more than the benefit of the doubt.
+But now the…

 Let’s get a few things straight.
 Donald Trump has signed a few executive orders.
 He’s ruffled a lot of feathers and he’s got more than a few people hot under the collar.
 But he hasn’t exactly done much yet to warrant the support of the market.